 The following issues may occur when submitting gerbers:

 - Could not find drill file - For 4 layer boards, this generally means that blind/buried vias was enabled.
-As we don’t support blind/buried vias, you will need to load our DRC file to correct the stackup.
-It’s a good idea to do a DRC check after this, as you may need to make modification to the layout to prevent errors.
+As we don’t support blind/buried vias, you will need to do a DRC check to correct the stackup.

 - Board Outline Not Found - Either the board outline was not on the Dimension layer, or the outline was placed on the wrong gerber layer.